TempleOS: System overview

-TempleOS is a 64-bit, non-preemptive multi-tasking, multi-cored, public domain, open source, ring-0-only, single address space, non-networked, PC operating system for recreational programming.
-The OS runs 8-bit ASCII with graphics in source code and has a 2D and 3D graphics library, which run at 640x480 VGA with 16 colors.
-Like most modern operating systems, it has keyboard and mouse support.
+TempleOS is a 64-bit, non-preemptive multitasking, multi-core, public domain, open source, ring-0-only, single address space, non-networked, PC operating system for recreational programming.
+The OS uses 8-bit ASCII text and includes built-in 2D and 3D graphics libraries, running at 640×480 VGA resolution with 16 colors.
+It includes keyboard and mouse support.
 It supports ISO 9660, FAT32 and RedSea file systems (the latter created by Davis) with support for file compression.
-According to Davis, many of these specifications—such as the 640x480 resolution, 16-color display and single audio voice—were instructed to him by God.
+According to Davis, many of these specifications—such as the 640x480 resolution, 16-color display and single-voice audio—were instructed to him by God.
 He explained that the limited resolution was to make it easier for children to draw illustrations for God.

 The operating system includes an original flight simulator, compiler, and kernel.
 One bundled program, "After Egypt", is a game in which the player travels to a burning bush to use a "high-speed stopwatch".
-The stopwatch is meant to act as an oracle that generates pseudo-random text, something Davis likened to a Ouija board and glossolalia.
+The stopwatch is meant to act as an oracle that generates pseudorandom text, something Davis likened to a Ouija board and glossolalia.
 An example of generated text follows:

-TempleOS was written in a programming language developed by Davis as a middle ground between C and C++, originally called "C+" (C Plus), later renamed to "HolyC".
-It doubles as the shell language, enabling the writing and execution of entire applications from within the shell.
-The IDE that comes with TempleOS supports several features, such as embedding images in code.
-It uses a non-standard text format (known as DolDoc) which has support for hypertext links, images, and 3D meshes to be embedded into what are otherwise standard ASCII files; for example, a file can have a spinning 3D model of a tank as a comment in source code.
-Most code in the OS is JIT-compiled, and it is generally encouraged to use JIT compilation as opposed to creating binaries.
+TempleOS was written in a programming language developed by Davis called "HolyC".
 Davis ultimately wrote over 100,000 lines of code for the OS.

+HolyC

+HolyC (formerly C+), possibly a pun on Holy See, is a variant of (and middle ground between) the C and C++ programming languages designed by Terry A. Davis specifically for TempleOS.
+It functions as both a general-purpose language for application development and a scripting language for automating tasks within TempleOS.

+Design and features

+HolyC is the just-in-time compiled language of TempleOS.
+It is an imperative, statically typed programming language, although it uses some object-oriented programming paradigms.

 Critical reception

 TempleOS received mostly "sympathetic" reviews.
 Tech journalist David Cassel opined that "programming websites tried to find the necessary patience and understanding to accommodate Davis".
 TechRepublic and OSNews published positive articles on Davis's work, even though Davis was banned from the latter for hostile comments targeting its readers and staff.
 In his review for TechRepublic, James Sanders concluded that "TempleOS is a testament to the dedication and passion of one man displaying his technological prowess.
 It doesn't need to be anything more."
 OSNews editor Kroc Camen wrote that the OS "shows that computing can still be a hobby; why is everybody so serious these days?
 If I want to code an OS that uses interpretive dance as the input method, I should be allowed to do so, companies like Apple be damned."
-In 2017, the OS was shown as a part of an outsider art exhibition in Bourogne, France.
+In 2017, the OS was shown as a part of an outsider art exhibition in Bourgogne, France.